Published: May 6, 2021

-To form a community around your app, you can create forums on various social media or online platforms.
-It can help you build up trusting, friendly relationships with your audience.
+To form a community around your app, you can create forums on various social media and online platforms.
+That can help you build a trusting and friendly relationship with your audience.

 However, these forums should be regulated and curated by medical specialists so users don’t give harmful advice.

-Additionally, you can add a Bad Word Filter feature so there will be no bullying, swear words, provocative phrases, etc. To enable such, you can use such APIs as Microsoft Azure Content Moderato, Perspective, etc.
+Additionally, you can add a Bad Word Filter feature so there is no bullying, swear words, provocative phrases, etc. To enable such, you can use such APIs as Microsoft Azure Content Moderato, Perspective, etc.

 Such a connection can be done by using an API like HealthKit from Apple.
 Surely, there are certain devices designed for women’s health specifically.